SATR: Zero-Shot Semantic Segmentation of 3D Shapes: Additional Ablation Studies

 \subsection{Camera View-port Sampling Approach}

 We ablate using different sampling approaches for choosing the camera view-ports.
-In \Cref{tab:ablationsCameraUniformSampling}, we compare between sampling camera view-ports using the approach described in \cite{3D_highlighter} and uniformly sampling the elevation and the azimuth angles within ranges of $[0, 360)$ degrees.
+In \Cref{tab:ablationsCameraUniformSampling}, we compare between sampling camera view-ports using the approach described in \cite{3D_highlighter} and doing uniform viewpoint sampling using a range of equidistant elevation and azimuth angles.
 We report the mIoU performance on both the coarse and the fine-grained FAUST benchmarks.
-We observe that sampling from a normal distribution ($\mu=0.7$, $\sigma=4$) results in better performance in both benchmarks.
+We observe that sampling from a normal distribution ($\mu=3.14$, $\sigma=4$) results in better performance in both benchmarks.
 The reason behind this is having more control over the range of the elevation and azimuth angles can produce better views that cover most of the input mesh and avoid sampling views where a lot of occlusions may happen.
+More complex view selection could be future work.